Gum pain: How to deal with painful and swollen gums

 Next, have a professional cleaning every 6 months, or as your dentist recommends, to ensure any hard to reach areas are getting the attention they need.
 Finally, ensure your health checks include diabetes tests as this condition can have an effect on your oral health in more ways than one.

-Oral health can have an impact on your overall wellbeing, so it is important to ensure every part of your mouth is checked on a regular basis.
+Oral health can have an impact on your overall wellbeing, so it is important to ensure every part of your mouth is getting checked regularly.
 Not only will this help you to prevent common mouth problems, like gum pain, but a trip to the dentist may also bring to light any underlying health issues.

 *Based on results in 113 people who used Zendium, in a gum health clinical study, UK 2017.